joshdurbin/joshdurbin.net/content/posts/2020-5-redis-graph-product-recommendation-opencypher.md

         )
     ```

-2. The next crucial, and, arguably more important part of this graph creation is the relationships, the edges.
-As previously covered they do the connecting,
+2. The next crucial component of this graph creation is the relationships/the edges -- they do the connecting,
 the entire reason for having a graph in the first place.

     Here the tooling is instructing the graph to execute a sort of conditional create where its first matching nodes of various types, then creating
-    a relationship between those nodes. `MATCH` is used to tell the graph to find the nodes, a path, relationships, etc...
+    a relationship between those nodes. [`MATCH`](https://oss.redislabs.com/redisgraph/commands/#match) is used to tell the graph to find the
+    nodes, a path, relationships, etc...

     Consider the following statement: